 In accounting for VAT, the Council complies with FRS102 (The Financial Reporting Standard applicable in the UK).
-VAT payable is excluded from the main accounting statements unless it is not recoverable under normal tax rules.
-VAT receivable is excluded as it is due to Her Majesty's Revenue and Customs (HMRC).
+VAT payable is

 1a.
 Accounting Standards Issued, not yet Adopted

 The accounting standards that have been issued but not yet adopted under the 2020-21 Code, that may require disclosure in the 2019-20 accounts if applied retrospectively are as follows: